 If you feel like your eye cream isn’t working, you might not be using it often enough

 Just like anything, the more effort you put into caring for your eyes, the better the result will be.
 When it comes to using an eye cream, it’s an extra step above and beyond cleansing, toning, and moisturizing.
 Because of this, it can often get neglected.
-Since eye creams don’t necessarily give immediate results (unlike at-home acid peels or facial scrubs), you have to use them regularly.
+Since eye creams don’t necessarily give immediate results, you have to use them regularly.
 I recommend at least once a day (If not twice) and preferably at night.
 However, if you wake up with puffiness, you’ll want to use an eye cream or gel in your morning routine instead.
 Here’s what a morning skincare routine and an evening skincare routine should look like—in a perfect world.

 You’re not exfoliating around your eyes